vogelsara/crafted-in-sweden/README.md

 * Configure long and html based desciptions to users instead of only 40 words
 * Create new blog page php template
 * Write report
+* Fix logo in mobile view
+* Fix up Age Gate issue and design it
+* Final test and fix lot of minor and medium known bugs.

 ## System requirements and installation